drdv/makefile-doc/README.md

 + `make test AWK=bin/mawk`
 + `make test AWK=bin/nawk`

-Note that `Makefile` and `Makefile.inc` in `./test` are not meant to be used manually, they are a part of the tests.
+Note that the makefiles in `./test` are not meant to be used manually, they are a part of the tests.

 ## Code